Ampless/tested/README.md

 # tested

-A test library built on top of package:test (and in the future package:flutter_test)
+A testing library built on top of `package:test`.

+Unfortunately we can't support `package:flutter_test` here, because of how unsupported doing something like that is in the Dart and Flutter ecosystem.